“Diamonds are a girl’s best friend”, the saying goes.

 “If you really love her, you’ll get her a ring in that little blue box”.

-Maybe she doesn’t buy into the hype.
-Maybe she’s a rule-breaker.
-Or maybe she’s concerned about the social injustices linked to the diamond trade.
+Maybe you and your partner don’t buy into the hype.
+Maybe you’re rule-breakers.
+Or maybe you’re concerned about the social injustices linked to the diamond trade.

 Let’s break the rules